omiros14052003/Traineeship-App/README.md

 # Traineeship-App
-A traineeship app built in Springboot framework wtih Java and MySQL database for the course MYY803 of CSE UOI
+A traineeship app built in Springboot framework wtih Java and MySQL database for the course MYY803 Software Engineering  of CSE UOI

 ## Contributors: